fsrur/weather/README.md

 2. **Install the dependencies:**

-   Navigate to the project directory and run the following command:
+   Navigate to the project directory and run:

    `npm install`

+   Then navigate to the project's frontend directory and run:

+   `npm install`

+   After that had completed, run:

+   `npm run build`

 3. **Set up environment variables:**